 One year, during our Sunday evening meetings in the back part of that beige brick building, I can remember us collecting nickels and dimes to open Nazarene mission work in New Guinea ... or was it Samoa?
 It wasn't long after that, during a revival meeting held by Rev. and Mrs. Herman Crews, that I bowed at the altar of that church and told the Lord "yes" to a call to missionary service.
-And I began to look forward to the day when I would get to wear a pith helmet and tramp through steaming jungles and over burning desert sands.
+And I began to look forward to the day when I would get to wear a pith helmet and tramp through steaming jungles or over burning desert sands.

 "After all, haven't some of the most memorable letters of all time been written from Roman prisons?" she asked.
-(I do remember Professor Ralph Earle trying to drill into me at seminary that Paul's letters were most likely written during his periods of imprisonment here.)
+(I do remember Professor Ralph Earle trying to drill into me at seminary that sevefral of Paul's letters were most likely written during his periods of imprisonment here.)

 Unlike many nineteenth- and twentieth-century missionaries, we haven't come to a technologically primitive, near-Stone-Age culture.
 Like the Apostle Paul, we have come to Rome, the traditional heart of the spiritual and intellectual life of the Western world.
 When we move to Florence, we will be living in the birthplace of the Renaissance.
 No, this is no place for a pith helmet.
-I look strange enough already in my American-style wardrobe.
+I look strange enough already in my American-style wardrobe!

 Not long ago we toured Castel Sant'Angelo, a giant castle built first as a tomb by the Emperor Hadrian in A.D.
 135 and then remodeled into a fortress residence by the popes in the Middle Ages.
 It is connected with the Vatican by a tunnel which, at times, served as a refuge for the popes, notably during the sack of Rome by the troops of Charles V of Spain in 1527.
-I remember studying some of these events in a high school sophomore class in European history in Midwest City, Okla..
+I remember studying some of these events in a high school sophomore class in European history in Midwest City, Oklahoma.
 But I never dreamed that my missionary call would bring me here to minister in the shadows of these monuments.